KatarzynaPaczos/OptimalStoreLocation/README.md

 ## 🛠️ How It Works

-1. **ETL Pipeline:**
+- **ETL Pipeline:**
-   - **Bronze:** Raw data ingestion from OSM
-   - **Silver:** Data cleaning, outlier removal, feature engineering
-   - **Gold:** Final aggregation and enrichment
+  Raw data is ingested from OpenStreetMap (Bronze), cleaned and filtered with outlier removal and feature engineering (Silver), then aggregated and enriched for analysis (Gold).

-2. **Spatial Analysis:**
+- **Spatial Analysis:**
-   - Convert latitude/longitude to metric coordinates
-   - Estimate residents per building
+  Latitude and longitude coordinates are converted to metric space, and residents per building are estimated to understand population distribution.

-3. **Optimization:**
+- **Optimization:**
-   - Use Bayesian optimization to find locations maximizing customer proximity and minimizing competition
+  Bayesian optimization is applied to identify new store locations that maximize customer proximity while minimizing competition with existing stores.

-4. **Visualization:**
+- **Visualization:**
-   - Generate interactive maps showing housing, existing stores, and recommended new locations
+  Results are presented on interactive maps, displaying residential buildings, current Żabka stores, and recommended new locations.

 ---